bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

 ## Review

 Nice work!
 You've used the `git stash` command to set aside some untracked files so that you could checkout to a different branch.
 The most common use case for the `stash` command will likely be when you're working with a group and performing a `git pull`.
-Now you're ready to use this powerful command.
+Now you're ready to use this powerful command!

 ---